camicroscope/GSOC/README.md

 **Primary Mentor:** Ryan Birmingham

-## Semantic Data Export and Exploraton
+## Semantic Data Export and Exploration

 **Overview:** This project focuses on enhancing caMicroscope's data representation by incorporating a semantic layer.
 The goal is to provide a sophisticated framework for handling slides, annotations about slides, and annotations nested within other annotations.
 Through the use of semantic representation, we aim to create a more structured and meaningful way to organize and understand the data.

 The project involves the development of interactive features, allowing users to seamlessly navigate through the semantic layers, expand or collapse nested annotations, and gain a comprehensive understanding of the relationships between slides and annotations.
 This holistic approach aims to improve the overall user experience by offering a clearer and more insightful view of the complex data interactions within caMicroscope.

 **Project Requirements:**
- * Interpreting caMicroscope's data and metadata in a documented semantic representaion format
+ * Interpreting caMicroscope's data and metadata in a documented semantic representation format
- * At least one novel visualization, app, or othter way to understand the semantic relationships of caMicroscop data
+ * At least one novel visualization, app, or other way to understand the semantic relationships of caMicroscop data
  * Integrated with the caMicroscope UX and codebase

 **Required Skills:** Semantic Web